nsantti/checkers/README.md

 - Let the player select difficulty for AI (easy is random, hard is smart AI)

 ### Updates made
+- 8/13/18
+  - Added a warning if the user is using an unsupported browser
+  - Centered the game in the window

+&nbsp;
 - 8/8/18
   - Removed unused functions
   - Exchanged most loops for 'for of' loops